Dr James Smith-Spark

 School/Division:Applied Sciences / Psychology

-- Psychology in the Workplace
+- Psychology of the Workplace

 Dr Smith-Spark is a cognitive psychologist.
 His research with adults with dyslexia has explored working memory, executive functions, long-term memory, and prospective memory. work has extended examined executive functioning and prospective memory in adults with dyslexia.
 He also has a research interest in mental time travel and has explored this ability as a predictor of eyewitness memory.
 He is also interested in external cognition and the way that people can offload aspects of their thinking to the environment.
 Research grants have seen him apply his expertise to cognition in industrial settings and also to the effects of alcohol on prospective memory.